Tod's: Attempted Colosseum logo licensing

+2019-2024: Privatization by LVMH/L Catterton

-From 2019 onward, Diego Della Valle started purchasing Tod’s shares as they came under pressure due to sliding sales, increasing his ownership to 81.2%.
+From 2019 onward, Diego Della Valle started purchasing Tod's shares as they came under pressure due to sliding sales, increasing his ownership to 81.2%.
 In early 2021, LVMH raised its investment in the group from 3.2% to 10%.
 In May 2021, the market value of Tod's was €1.6 billion.
 In 2022, Della Valle and his brother Andrea offered to buy out other investors at €40 a share for up to €338 million ($344 million) – valuing the company at €1.32 billion ($1.3 billion) – and to de-list the company via a merger with their holding company DeVa Finance.
 In September 2022, the Italian Companies and Exchange Commission (CONSOB) approved the proposed buyout.

 Tabor Asset Management published a pair of public open letters noting the discrepancy in multiples identified by Tod's board when providing its fairness opinions and those used by banks.
 The privatization attempt was unsuccessful.

+In 2023, creative director Walter Chiapponi stepped down from the role, having held the position since 2019.
+Chiapponi would be replaced by Matteo Tamburini.

 In 2024, the Della Valle family entered a deal with private equity firm L Catterton, backed by LVMH's Bernard Arnault, to take Tod's private.
 L Catterton are to purchase 36% of shares at 17% premium of market value, and the Della Valle family will retain control with 54% of the company.
 10% of the company will remain owned by an investment arm of LVMH.
 If the delisting bid fails, the entities have announced intentions to merge.